keystonejs/keystone/docs/guides/intro-to-graphql.md

 ### createUser

-Add a single User to the Users list.
+Add a single `User` to the `User` list.
 Requires a `data` parameter that is an object where keys match the field names in the list definition and the values are the data to create.

 #### Usage